 Language Teaching Studies

-The University of Oregon Master of Arts (MA) degree program in Language Teaching Studies is a 15-month intensive graduate degree designed to prepare leaders in the field of language teaching and learning.
+The University of Oregon Master of Arts (MA) degree program in Language Teaching Studies is an 11-month intensive graduate degree designed to prepare leaders in the field of language teaching and learning.
 A unique feature of this program is that participants are able to specialize in more than one language, including majority languages such as English and minoritized languages such as the indigenous languages of the Pacific Northwest.

 The MA in Language Teaching Studies focuses on transformational approaches to language instruction through innovation in curriculum, pedagogy, materials development, digital technologies, and assessment, including how evidence-based principles and practices can be adapted across a wide range of language learning contexts.
 The program is particularly sensitive to the evolving needs of both majority and minority language learners in this era of globalization and internationalization.